-As of late 2020, many companies have begun using or adding support for AVIF files.
-Notably, Netflix has begun using AVIF files internally, Google has added AVIF support to the Google Chrome web browser, and Microsoft has provided users with a codec that can be used to view AVIF images in programs like Microsoft Paint.
-More companies and programs are expected to add support for AVIF images as the AV1 Image format becomes more popular.
+In the early 2020s, many companies began using AVIF files and adding support for the AVIF format.
+Notably, Netflix has begun using AVIF files internally, and Google has added AVIF support to Android 12 and the Chrome web browser.
+Microsoft has also provided users with a codec that can be used to view AVIF images in programs like Microsoft Paint.

 You can open an AVIF file with Google Chrome, Apple Preview, Adobe Photoshop, qView, and several other image viewers.
 Windows users can open AVIF files with Microsoft Paint or Microsoft Photos, but must first install the AV1 Video Extension.